Prepare For the Worst with the Best in the Business

 Alternate Site Providers

 Organizations need faster and more flexible recovery than ever, and there is a continuing need for alternate sites for recovery.
 It is not always going to be feasible to work from home (or at a hotel).
 You may want to consider using a service that can provide temporary facilities.
 This could be a trailer-based or brick and mortar location.
-These vendors can also provide processing equipment like phones, workstations, and printers.
-As a customer, you make a single call to initiate alternate site recovery by the provider.
-There are multiple sources of this service.
-MHA partners with Agility Recovery to assess and provide total solutions to customers in search of business solutions.

 DR Recovery Providers

 Traditional technical recovery sites, where hardware is provided based on a contractual agreement, still exist.
 But in many cases, this arrangement does not meet recovery requirements.
 These traditional providers have expanded their capabilities to include cloud solutions and services and can recover systems in the < 12-hour time frame.
-We find that Sungard Availability Services remains a leading example in this space, along with other longstanding players in DR Recovery.

 Cloud-Based Recovery